Assad and His Henchmen Face Legal Action Over Chemical Weapons

 The Syrian army used Sarin-packed rockets against the rebel-held enclave in the suburbs of Damascus followed by a conventional artillery bombardment in 2013, which allegedly killed more than 800 people.
 In 2017, Syrian Air Force aircraft dropped a Sarin-filled munition on the village of Khan Shaykun, which witnesses said killed between 70 and 100 people.

-The groups argue that Syrian President Bashar al-Assad, his brother, Maher, who allegedly controls the country’s chemical arsenal should be prosecuted as well as former Syrian military Chief of Staff Imad Ali Abdullah Ayyoub and Air Force commander Major General Ahmad Ballul because of their leading role in Syria’s chain of command.
+The groups argue that President Assad and his brother, Maher, who allegedly controls the country’s chemical arsenal should be prosecuted as well as former Syrian military Chief of Staff Imad Ali Abdullah Ayyoub and Air Force commander Major General Ahmad Ballul because of their leading role in Syria’s chain of command.

 In addition to those top officials, researchers for the human rights groups urged prosecutors to investigate commanders of the Syrian Air Force’s 22nd Division and its 685th Squadron for their role in the Khan Shaykun attack.
 In the Ghouta attack, researchers pointed to commanders of the Syrian Army’s 155th Brigade and the Syrian Republican Guard’s 105th Brigade and leaders from Syrian Air Force intelligence and the Syrian Scientific Studies and Research Center as targets for prosecutors to investigate.